nafanproject/prototype/README.md

 # prototype
 NAFAN Prototype Project

+This document discusses the more technical aspects of the NAFAN prototype.
+Discussion of the operation of the application is contained in the Wiki.

 Technical Stack:

 The NAFAN prototype is written in Python and uses the Django framework.
 The relational database is PostgresSQL and the search engine is Elasticsearch.